-The Fund can invest in derivative instruments, including swap contracts, options and futures contracts.
+The Fund can invest in derivative instruments, including swap contracts, options, futures contracts and forward foreign currency contracts.

 The Fund can use swap contracts, including interest rate swaps, to hedge or adjust its exposure to interest rates.
-The Fund can further use volatility swaps and credit default swaps to manage interest rate exposure; and total return swaps to manage interest rate and credit exposures.
+The Fund can also use swap contracts, including credit default swaps, to gain or reduce exposure to an asset class or a particular issue.
+The Fund can further use swap contracts, including credit default index swaps, to hedge credit risk or take a position on a basket of credit entities and to gain or reduce exposure to an asset class or a particular issue; and use total return swaps to gain exposure to a reference asset.

-The Fund can use options, including swaptions (options on swaps), to manage interest rate risk.
-The Fund can further use options on bond or rate futures to manage interest rate exposure.
+The Fund can use options, including credit default swap options, to gain the right to enter into a credit default swap at a specified future date.
+The Fund can further use swaptions (options on swaps) to manage interest rate risk; currency options to manage currency exposure; and options on bond or rate futures to manage interest rate exposure.

-The Fund can use futures contracts, including interest rate futures contracts, to increase or reduce exposure to changes in interest rates.
-The Fund can also use futures contracts, including Treasury futures, to gain exposure to the U.S. Treasury and Federal Agency MBS markets while deploying Fund assets in other securities.
+The Fund can use futures contracts, including interest rate futures, to increase or reduce its exposure to interest rate changes.
+The Fund can also use currency futures contracts and/or forward foreign currency contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.